-The school welcomes children from the age of three and provides them with quality nursery, primary and secondary level education.
+The school welcomes children from the age of three and provides them with quality nursery, primary and lower secondary level education.
 The school offers two linguistic sections, an English and a French section, and may organise courses in other mother tongues (L1) with the concerned students being integrated into one of the existing sections for the rest of the curriculum.

 The emphasis is put on: